 The brutal history of the witch hunts

-In 1609 a massive witch hunt took place in the region of Pays de Labourd, based on rumors of witchcraft in the region.
+In 1609 a massive witch hunt took place in the region of Pays de Labourd, based on rumours of witchcraft in the region.
 King Henry IV, elected two representatives from the Bordeaux Parliament to investigate the alleged accusations.
 Pierre de Lancre and Jean d’Espagnet were asked to find the guilty parties.
 Though it was De Lancre who took the task, particularly to heart.
 He was probably responsible for burning more than 80 people at the stake.

 De Lancer was never satisfied with the success of his hunts.
-He seemed to be motivated mainly by his believes and the fact that he was a huge sexist and probably hate women.
+He seemed to be motivated mainly by his beliefs and the fact that he was a huge sexist and probably hate women.
 It is suggested that De Lancer brought many of the Labourd’s witches to the women’s prison in Bordeaux (Now The Frog and Rosbif pub) where he tortured them into admitting their crimes.

-Do you think there are some witch-spirits roaming around the area?
+Do you think there are some witch spirits roaming around the area?
 Spying on you whiles you drink your beer?

 De Lancre also believed that witches were hiding in Bordeaux as well.
 During that time the area of Palais Gallien was not a place for the pure of heart as it was.
 This side of town had a bad reputation which maybe helped the legend that witches were holding pagan rituals around the ruins.
-Believed to be a place of devil-worshipers and magical rituals – it was deemed a witches territory in the Middle Ages.
+Believed to be a place of devil-worshipers and magical rituals – it was deemed a witches’ territory in the Middle Ages.
 De Lancre strongly believed that Palais Gallien was a gathering ground for the unholy – something he writes about.
 As evidence, he points out the admissions of a famous sorcerer who was tortured of course for the information.

 Do you think that if you go late at night to the ancient ruins you can hear the witches sing?